 What Is Form 4868?

-Form 4868, or the Application for Automatic Extension of Time to File US Individual Income Tax Return, allows you to request extra time to file your individual income tax return, Form 1040.
-It applies to Form 1040 and its alternatives, including 1040-SR (for seniors) and 1040-NR (for nonresident aliens).
-Plus, the extension this form grants also gives you more time to file Form 709 or 709-NA, which relate to gift and generation-skipping transfer taxes.
+Form 4868, also known as the Application for Automatic Extension of Time to File US Individual Income Tax Return, lets you ask the IRS for six more months to file your taxes.
+It grants extensions for Form 1040 and its variants, including 1040-SR (for seniors) and 1040-NR (for nonresident aliens).
+Plus, the extension this form grants also gives you more time to file Form 709, which relates to gift and generation-skipping transfer taxes.

 - You’re short on time: You may need more time to meet with an expert to discuss a complicated tax situation.

-- You have other matters in your life: If you’re experiencing a medical or family emergency, you may not have enough time to file by the traditional date.
+- You have other matters in your life: A medical or family emergency may not leave you with enough time to file by the traditional date.

 - You’re outside of the country: If you’re working or living somewhere outside the US, you may need more time to get your filing situated.